Protecting the Privacy of your Personal Information

 Gordon Doctors are committed to advising patients about its information handling practices.

 5.2.A Privacy Statement describing our approach to privacy will be on public display.

 5.3.Brochures detailing the Gordon Doctors personal information handling practices will be provided to any person requesting access to it.

 Generally speaking, an organisation must give an individual access to personal information it holds about that individual on request.

-Under normal circumstances the Gordon Medical Centre will provide a patient with access to their personal information within 30 days of receiving a request for access.
+Under normal circumstances the Gordon Doctors will provide a patient with access to their personal information within 30 days of receiving a request for access.

 6.1.All requests are asked to be provided in writing through use of the Patient Request for Access to Personal Information form supplied.
 Identification is also requested to ensure that a false application is not lodged.

 6.2.There will be no fee associated with lodging a request for access, however, an administration fee may be charged as set out in the Request for Access application.

 6.3.Patients will be provided with an opportunity to discuss their personal information with an appropriate member of staff when access is sought, however a fee for the doctor’s time may be charged.